ferrannadeu/IgCaller/README.md

 ### Releases

-* Current master branch (v1.1):
+* v1.1 (current master branch):
+  * Added a panel of normals (PoN) with the oncogenic IG rearrangements found by IgCaller in normal WGS data, which can be considered as sequencing artifacts and filtered out from the tumoral samples.
+When filtering using these PoN, the breakpoint in the IG locus is not considered based on its position but considering the IG locus as a whole (i.e. if the break occurs in the IGH, IGK or IGL locus irrespectively of the exact position), while the exact position of the non-IG breakpoint is considered (with a +/- 1,000 bp window).
+The normal samples analyzed in the IgCaller manuscript were used to build a PoN for hg19 (n=243 samples) and hg38 (n=161).
+See optional argument --maxNumberCountInPoN (-mncPoN) to adjust this filter.
   * Added the annotation whether the non-IG breakpoint of the IG rearrangements identified map within interspersed repeats and low complexity sequences according to the [RepeatMasker UCSC track](https://genome.ucsc.edu/cgi-bin/hgTrackUi?g=rmsk). repName, repClass and	repFamily are annotated.
-Note that most false positive translocations initially called by IgCaller map within simple repeats.
-This flag should allow to clean up the list of oncogenic IG translocations reported without spending too much time doing manual/visual validation.
   * Added the annotation of the gene closest to the non-IG breakpoint of the oncogenic IG rearrangements identified based on RefSeq annotations (maximum upstream and downstream distance considered: 250kb).
   * Minor bug that made IgCaller crash in 1 out of the >1,000 samples tested is now fixed.
   * Added compatibility for BAM files obtained from whole-exome sequencing (see optional argument --sequencing/-seq).
 The functionality of IgCaller is the same for WGS and WES samples with only a small difference in the pre-defined filtering step.
 * v1.0:
   * First version of IgCaller as described in the original manuscript.